SET001/semantic-commands/README.md

 [![Crates.io](https://img.shields.io/crates/v/semantic-commands)](https://crates.io/crates/semantic-commands)

 A lightweight Rust framework for defining and executing semantic commands using text embeddings.
 Frontend‑agnostic and async‑first: route user phrases to your functions based on semantic similarity.
-Use it from CLI apps, web or desktop apps.
+Use it in CLI tools, services, web, or desktop applications.

 ---